FinleyMcIlwaine/spicy-curry/lyah/README.md

 ## Learn You a Haskell for Great Good
-Exercises and thought-programs made while reading Miran Lipovaca's masterpiece book.
+Exercises and thought-programs made while reading Miran Lipovača's masterpiece book.